 At Highgate, we advocate for a holistic health care approach in how we care for our residents, getting to know each person as a whole – mentally, physically and emotionally.
 It’s one of the many ways we take senior care to the next level.

 In the beginning, we offered aromatherapy and spa baths, with our signature scents and relaxing foot massages.
-But the idea of holistic has evolved into such areas as making sure the medications our residents take are right and necessary, and advocating with their families and physicians to provide a personalized program of care.
+But the idea of holistic health care at Highgate has evolved into such areas as making sure the medications our residents take are right and necessary, and advocating with their families and physicians to provide a personalized program of care.

 Holistic also means offering alternative ways to boost memory and health, through exercise, proper eating and hydration, and finding ways each day to keep our residents fully engaged in life.

-For a real-life example of how our holistic approach helped one resident, read “Aggie’s Amazing Story,” written by Highgate team member Crissy Kamps:
+For a real-life example of how our holistic health care approach helped one resident, read “Aggie’s Amazing Story,” written by Highgate team member Crissy Kamps:

 “In late October, we received a phone call from the local hospital.
 They had a patient with end-stage Alzheimer’s Disease, whom they needed to discharge as soon as possible.
 They didn’t expect her to live more than two weeks and had ordered hospice care.

 We asked the family to come and tour and as we showed them available apartments and explained our care program, they described how Aggie had come to this point.
 At her prior home, Aggie was falling daily.
 She was hardly getting out of bed or coming out of her room.
 She had stopped eating.
 Being diabetic, the lack of proper nutrition had caused her blood sugar levels to spiral out of control.
 Finally she had an episode where she was in need of critical care and was sent to the hospital.